Applefrittr/bust-a-move/README.md

 For full dependency list, check - https://github.com/Applefrittr/bust-a-move/blob/main/package.json

 ## Known Bugs

 - Orb placement will occasionally end up out of the arena boundaries
-- Orbs fired from cannon will attach to orbs that are currently dropping off of arena
+- Orbs fired from cannon will attach to orbs that are currently dropping off of arena - FIXED
-- audio on iOS is very erratic, occasionally skipping certain sound effects
+- audio on iOS is very erratic, occasionally skipping certain sound effects and tanking performance - for now mute sounds and music in Options for smooth experience

 Feel free to open up an issue if more bugs are found during play.

 ## Contributing

 Not currently accepting contributions as I have no plans to extend the game further.
 But that could change in the future.